 Your Ultimate Guide to Treating Genital Warts

-Genital Warts are one of the most common viral STIs in the UK, but they can be eradicated with the correct treatment.
-Learn everything you need to know in our comprehensive guide, below.
+Genital warts are one of the most common viral STIs in the UK, but outbreaks can be cleared with the correct treatment.
+Learn everything you need to know in our comprehensive guide below.

 Published: Wednesday 17 February 2021

-Also known as venereal warts or condylomata acuminata, genital warts are small growths that appear on the genitals or sometimes the anus.
-They aren’t always visible to the naked eye, usually under 5mm in size, but can range to several centimetres.
+The warts are not always visible to the naked eye.
+They are usually under 5mm in size, but can range up to several centimetres.
 They are typically the same or a slightly darker shade than your skin colour, and can appear either separately or in clusters.

 In women, genital warts can appear: